ONE-ON-ONE MENTORSHIP

 A COMMUNITY TO GROW ALONGSIDE

-This innovative 8-month initiative is designed specifically to support artists who are in the early stages of their acting careers.
-Tailored to a group of 12-16 participants, the program offers a unique opportunity to help bridge the crucial gap between training and a sustainable, fulfilling career by providing mentorship from an unparalleled network of seasoned professionals from our esteemed Resident Company.
+The program offers a cohort of 16 participants a unique opportunity to help bridge the crucial gap between their training and a sustainable, fulfilling career by providing artistic development and mentorship from an unparalleled network of seasoned professionals from our esteemed Resident Company.

 Navigating the early stages of an acting career can be daunting, with challenges often exacerbated by significant disparities in economic privilege, issues of student debt, and historical barriers to access and inclusion in the industry.
 Our mentorship program is not intended to be a training program.
-Rather, it will run parallel to participants’ early career and auditioning work, emphasizing self-discovery, critical thinking, and personal growth alongside exploring practical questions of entering the business.
+Rather, it runs parallel to participants’ early career and auditioning work, emphasizing self-discovery, critical thinking, and personal growth alongside exploring practical questions of entering the business.

 Application Deadline